 At Pillar Wealth Management, our experienced wealth managers adopt active and passive approaches to give our clients the best results.
 Start a conversation with our managers to learn more about our management approach.

 While some firms do work on a commission basis, an asset management company charges a flat fee based on Assets Under Management (AUM).
 Usually, this rate is around 1% and is charged on the total net worth of the client.
 This aligns both parties’ interests, as the more asset managers help their clients grow their resources, the more service fee they will earn.
 Therefore, they are both able to work towards a common goal.

 Top Asset Management Firms

 While there are a lot of asset management firms out there, only the top asset management firms for you will truly help you achieve your financial goals and targets.
 The problem with most large financial institutions is that they care less about your wealth and assets and are more concerned with their own bottom line and how they can benefit their shareholders.
 Therefore, any solution they propose for you is not necessarily the best.
-They might simply ask you some basic questions, such as what your risk tolerance is and how much assets you want to accumulate and offer a fixed investment package based on that.
-In reality, whether it’s asset management or any other financial service, it always needs to be tied to your ultimate goals in life and the lifestyle you desire.
+They might simply ask you some basic questions, such as what your risk tolerance is and how much assets you want to accumulate, and offer a fixed investment package based on that.
+In reality, whether it’s resource management or any other financial service, it always needs to be tied to your ultimate goals in life and the lifestyle you desire.

 Pillar Wealth Management, is one of the best resource management firms out there as what we might lack in scale, we make up for through excellent fiduciary services and high expertise.
 Our managers have more than sixty years of combined experience.
 We offer completely personalized solutions instead of the cookie-cutter experience you’ll find at other large financial institutions.
 Click here to start chatting with one of our advisors to learn more about our services.